dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 ### Autocomplete

-This problem can also be solved with both ElasticSearch and Redis.
+This problem can also be solved with both Elasticsearch and Redis.

 #### Redis